OMNIALowCode/omniadocs/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 2. Through the left side menu, create a new connector by accessing the option ***Connectors / Add new***.
 Set its Code and Name as "TutorialConnector"

-3. Right after creating the connector a modal with connector data should be shown.
+    Right after creating the connector, a modal with its data should be shown.
+Copy the **Client Username**, **Client ID** and **Client Secret** to use later when configuring the Connector.

-4. Now we are going to grant the connector access privileges for the tenant.
+3. Now we are going to grant the connector access privileges for the tenant.
 Access the option ***Security / Roles***, and select Administration role for the tenant (composed by the tenant code with prefix "Administration".
 E.g. AdministrationDemoTenant)

-5. Click the button ***Add new*** to grant the connector user access to the tenant.
+4. Click the button ***Add new*** to grant the connector user access to the tenant.
 The user can be retrieved by selecting the connector and copying the property "Client Username" value

-6. Now use these configurations to configure a connector in the machine with the Primavera ERP, following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).
+5. Now use these configurations to configure a connector in the machine with the Primavera ERP, following the [installation guide](omnia3_connector_install.html) and [configuration guide](omnia3_connector_configuration.html).

-7. Start the configured connector.
+6. Start the configured connector.

 ## 4. CRUD operations